Comparators Explained

 A simple comparator can be built by using XNOR gates to compare the corresponding bits on two binary numbers and using an AND gate to check that all outputs are "1".

-So that's pretty good but if the two numbers aren't equal we have no way of checking which one is larger, all we know is that they're different.
 We can buy a chip called a "comparator" that will do this comparison for us.
 You supply it two binary numbers and it has three outputs.
 One tells you if they're equal, another tells you if the first number is larger than the second and the last tells you if the second number is larger than the first.

 fact